Lupphes/PlantNoodle/README.md

 ### Datasets

-To be able to store data and models to be used in mostly the ensemble, we created several data sets on Kaggle:
+To be able to store modifications to the data as well as various pretrained models, we created several data sets and models on Kaggle:

 - [Botany Model](https://www.kaggle.com/datasets/tygofrancissen/botany-output): This data set contains the output for one of the use models in the ensemble.
 - [CatBoost Model](https://www.kaggle.com/datasets/luepoe/tdt-catboost-best-0-15450): Contains the output weights for our best CatBoost model.